-Most important activities during the fiscal year 2022.
+Most important activities during the fiscal year 2023.

-The primary activities and actions performed by the Sustainability, Health and Safety Committee during fiscal year 2022 have been associated with the powers and functions of such Committee, either by legal requirements or by internal regulations of AmRest Holdings, SE.
+The primary activities and actions performed by the Sustainability, Health and Safety Committee during fiscal year 2023 have been associated with the powers and functions of such Committee, either by legal requirements or by internal regulations of AmRest Holdings, SE.

-The Annual Report on the Operation of the Sustainability, Health and Safety Committee for 2022 - which will be available to shareholders on the AmRest website - details the key activities performed by the Committee during such period, including the following:
+The Annual Report on the Operation of the Sustainability, Health and Safety Committee for 2023 - which will be available to shareholders on the AmRest website - details the key activities performed by the Committee during such period, including the following:

-- Monitoring of the key pillars of the Group's Sustainability Policy: Food, People and Environment. - Management of food safety policy, divided into the supplier, main kitchen, logistics and restaurant pillars. - Review of KPI audits performed on suppliers and logistics. - Implementation of nutrition policies and related roadmaps. - Analysis of the waste management and environmental strategies of the restaurants of the Group. - · Review of the Group's Animal Welfare Policy, Customer Packaging Policy and Waste Management Policy - Review of the health and safety policy at the workplace, and monitoring that all restaurants in the Group follow the safety measures to prevent accidents at work. - Overseeing the Group's preparedness for the non-financial information reporting.
+- Monitoring of the key pillars of the Group's Sustainability Policy: Food, People and Environment. - Overseeing of the management of food safety policy, divided into the supplier, main kitchen, logistics and restaurant pillars. - Review of Key Performance Indicators (KPI) audits performed on suppliers and logistics. - Overseeing the implementation of nutrition policies and related roadmaps. - Monitoring/review the results of the waste management and environmental strategies of the restaurants of the Group. - Review of the Group's Animal Welfare Policy and Customer Packaging Policy. - Review of the health and safety policy at the workplace, and monitoring that all restaurants in the Group follow the safety measures to prevent accidents at work. - Overseeing of the preparation of the Group's non-financial information. - Analysis of the process aimed at collecting the Group's non-financial information in order to introduce the necessary improvements. - Meeting with the external auditor PwC to supervise the audit of the non-financial information, including review of the scope and development of the audit of the Statement of Non-Financial Information corresponding to financial year 2023.